navapbc/wic-participant-recertification-portal-demo/docs/decisions/0007-authentication.md

 - Good, because SuperTokens is open source
 - Bad, because the team has no experience with SuperTokens
 - Bad, because SuperTokens is a newcomer to the industry
+- Bad, because SuperTokens is not an OpenID Connect Provider